C1ndyy/bidmarket/README.md

 [Web app link here](https://bidmarket.herokuapp.com/)

 ## About Bidmarket <a name="about"></a>
+bidmarket is an unique local online marketplace that allow users to quickly post and sell items while maximizing sales price based on demand.
+What makes bidmarket unique is its combination of bidding and buy-now features.
+Bidding allows the seller to received the highest price possible based demand, while a buy-now price (coming soon in version 2.0) is the pre-determined price by the sellers, that allows the buyer to purchase the item before the bidding expiry date/time.

 As a Non-Authenticated User:
 - I want to be able to view all listings
 - I want to search by keyword